Marta44/Stroll-Brighton/README.md

 - A website where they can find suggested locations but also discover their own favorite ones.
 ## 1. Strategy
 ### The business goals of this website are:
-- Showcase the main attractions of Brighton divided into four categories: art sites, pubs and restaurants, activities, curiosities.
+- Showcase the main attractions of Brighton divided into four categories: art sites, outdoor places(mainly parks), cafés and amusement parks.
 - Be contacted by users and, as I studied art and I am passionate about it, guide them to visit cultural places and art sites in the city.
 ### The customer goals are:
 - Discover and walk to new places in Brighton reading Marta's favorites.